Syed-Owais-Ur-Rehman/HAL13ERD/README.md

 ```
 Use `theHarvester -h` to list all possible commands that can be used.

+For further help, you may refer to [theHarvester](https://www.kali.org/tools/theharvester/).

 ## GHunt
 GHunt

-For further help, you may refer to the [GHunt](https://github.com/mxrch/GHunt) repository.

 ### Setup
 Write the following code to install the tool on Kali:
 ```
 ```
 Use ``

+For further help, you may refer to the [GHunt](https://github.com/mxrch/GHunt) repository.

 ## Social_mapper
 Social Mapper

-For further help, you may refer to the [GHunt](https://github.com/mxrch/GHunt) repository.

 ### Setup
 Write the following code to install the tool on Kali:
 ```
 ```
 Use ``

+For further help, you may refer to the [social_mapper](https://github.com/Greenwolf/social_mapper) repository.

 ## EXIF Tool
 EXIF Tool

-For further help, you may refer to the [GHunt](https://github.com/mxrch/GHunt) repository.

 ### Setup
 Write the following code to install the tool on Kali: